BohdanZasymovych/discrete_lab2/README.md

 ```

 ## Launch program
-Run next command in the terminal in folder where file server.py is located to launch server
+Run the next command in the terminal in the folder where file server.py is located to launch the server
 ```bash
 python3 server.py
 ```

-Run next command in the terminal in folder where file client.py is located to launch client
+Run the next command in the terminal in the folder where the file client.py is located to launch the client
 ```bash
 python3 client.py
 ```